fergbrain/countdown-timer/readme.txt

 === Countdown Timer ===
 Contributors: fergbrain
 Donate link: http://www.andrewferguson.net/2007/03/08/general-note/
-Tags: countdown, timer, count, date, event, widget, countup, age, fun, time, international Requires at least: 2.0
+Tags: countdown, timer, count, date, event, widget, countup, age, fun, time, international, i18n Requires at least: 2.0
-Tested up to: 2.3.1
+Tested up to: 2.3.3
-Stable tag: 2.01
+Stable tag: 2.1

 This plugin allows you to setup a series of dates to count to or from in terms of years, months, weeks, days, hours, minutes, and/or seconds.